ethindp/mushclient-schemas/README.md

 4. If you wish to validate the generated XSD against an existing MUSHclient file, such as a world (`.mcl`) or plugin (`.xml`), run `java -jar /path/to/jing.jar mushclient.xsd /path/to/mcl_or_xml.{mcl|xml}`.

 It is worth noting that validation may not succeed.
 This schema is still in it's alpha stages and may not be complete or correct, so expect validation to fail with errors.

+### A note on booleans

+Previously, this schema defined a `McBoolean` type to encompass the fact that MUSHclient treats booleans peculiarly.
+Specifically, when reading and writing XML files, MUSHclient will read and write booleans using `"y"` and `"n"` instead of what is explicitly specified in the XSD specifications for booleans.
+Although this caused Jing validation to succeed, it also unnecessarily complicated the schema.
+Thus, this change was reverted.
+Here, we use the atomic boolean type, even if validation doesn't succeed at the moment, because these values are, in fact, booleans, and allowing a union type places extra complexity on schema generators.